mseeley/finch/packages/core/README.md

 Dot files, `node_modules` directories, `package.json`, and `package-lock.json` files are automatically ignored while resolving glob patterns.
 There is no way to change this behavior.

-The watcher uses the `FINCH_IO_STABILITY_THRESHOLD` environment value to determine how many milliseconds a filesize must remain stable before considering the file's addition or removal complete.
+The watcher uses the `FINCH_STABILITY_THRESHOLD` environment value to determine how many milliseconds a filesize must remain stable before considering the file's addition or removal complete.

 `watchFiles` [uses Chokidar](https://github.com/paulmillr/chokidar) extensively.